Introduction

 Conclusion

-Criminal liability as a “party to an offence” is one of the most complicated areas of criminal law.
-Many do not realize that guilt can be established against those who did not commit any offence by their own hand; sometimes even by those who were not even present at the scene of the crime.
+Criminal liability as a “party to an offence” is one of the most intricate areas of criminal law.
+Many are unaware that guilt can be established against those who did not commit any offence by their own hand; sometimes even by those who were not even present at the scene of the crime.
 Similarly, merely being present when a crime is committed does not automatically give rise to criminal liability.
 As such, choosing experienced and capable legal counsel is critical to protecting your legal rights and defending allegations made by the state alleging involvement as a “party”.